mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 header:
     image: "/images/blog cover.jpg"
 tags: [kotlin]
-excerpt: ""
+excerpt: "In this article, we continue our journey through functional error handling by looking at the `Result` and `Either` data types and how to use them."
 toc: true
 toc_label: "In this article"
 ---

 In this series [first part](https://blog.rockthejvm.com/functional-error-handling-in-kotlin/), we introduced some of the available strategies to handle errors in a functional fashion using Kotlin and the Arrow library.
 In this second part, we'll continue our journey by looking at the `Result` and `Either` data types and how to use them to handle errors in a functional way.
-We'll also introduce the Raise DSL, a pragmatic approach to functional error handling implemented in the Arrow library.

 For the project's setup, please refer to the first part of this series, in which we set up Maven and the needed dependencies.